arangodb/docs-hugo/site/content/3.13/arangograph/projects.md

 description: >-
   How to manage projects and IP allowlists in ArangoGraph
 ---
-Below organizations in the ArangoGraph deployment hierarchy are projects.
-They can represent organizational units such as teams, product groups, environments (e.g. staging vs. production).
+ArangoGraph projects can represent organizational units such as teams, product groups, environments (e.g. staging vs. production).
 You can have any number of projects under one organization.

 **Organizations → <u>Projects</u> → Deployments**

 Projects are a container for related deployments, certificates & IP allowlists.
 Projects also come with their own policy for access control.
 You can have any number of deployment under one project.

-In essence, you can create whatever structure fits you for a given organization, its projects and deployments.

 ![ArangoGraph Projects Overview](../../images/arangograph-projects-overview.png)